-FTTN set to finally overtake FTTP as NBN rollout continues
+FTTN set to overtake FTTP as NBN rollout continues

 All up, NBN’s revenue of $403 million for the half represented a 146 per cent increase on the first half of FY16.
 Life to date capex grew to $16.4 billion (up 49 per cent on $11.1 billion at the end of 2016).
 Operating expenses also grew to $858 million, up from $644 million.

 The company ended the half with negative EBITDA of $1 billion — up from negative $688 million at the end of 2015.
 Removing subscriber costs — payments to Telstra and Optus for migrating their customers to the new network — results in an adjusted EBITDA of negative $455 million for the half.
+The company reported a net loss after tax of $1.8 billion for the half.